aashish2000/aashish2000.github.io/content/authors/admin/_index.md

 <div style="text-align: justify">

 Hello!
-I'm a fourth-year PhD Candidate at the [Penn State College of Information Sciences and Technology](https://ist.psu.edu), advised by [Prof. Dongwon Lee](https://pike.psu.edu/dongwon/).
+I'm a fourth-year PhD Candidate (ABD) at the [Penn State College of Information Sciences and Technology](https://ist.psu.edu), advised by [Prof. Dongwon Lee](https://pike.psu.edu/dongwon/).

 As a member of the [PIKE Research Group](https://pike.psu.edu), my research is focused on enhancing the Visio-linguistic grounding and reasoning capabilities of Multi-modal Large Language Models (MLLM).
 Particularly, I'm interested in understanding the challenges MLLMs face while interpreting cross-modal relationships in domain-specific generation tasks.
 I'm also exploring the prevalence of AI-generated content across online discourses such as news media, to better inform usage and detection strategies of these models.